ctuning/ck-rigetti/README.md

 $ ck pull repo:ck-rigetti
 ```

-### Install a specific version of pyQuil API package:
+### Install a specific version of the pyQuil API package

 ```
 $ ck install package:lib-pyquil-multiversion --force_version=2.1.0
 ```

-### Run your local QVM (the Simulator) in server mode (leave this terminal window open and switch to another one):
+### Run your local QVM (the Simulator) in server mode (leave this terminal window open and switch to another one)

 ```
 $ ck run program:qvm-server
 ```

-## Run some simple tests to see that your setup is working:
+## Run some simple tests to check that your setup works

 #### Run a demo program (select interactively from a menu)